ciDSproj/scraping_indeed/README.md

-# Indeed Jobs Web Scraping and Analysis: Project Overview
+# Web Scraping and Text Analysis

+## Project Overview
 -	Scraped over 1200 job descriptions from Indeed web pages
 -	Visualized the companies and the locations with the highest number of job listings
 -	Calculated the average minim and maxim salary